Combustible Dust Testing Laboratory

-Brief descriptions of the most common test methods are listed below.
+Brief descriptions of our most common test methods are listed below.
 Exponent can design testing programs using additional methods in our laboratories or at other testing facilities.

 Explosibility and Combustibility Screening Tests

-- Combustibility Screening Test: A torch is held at one end of a triangular cross-section trough or train of powder for a period of time, to determine whether the sample ignites, and the rate of propagation along the length of the sample.
+- Combustibility Screening Test: A torch is held at one end of a triangular cross-section trough or train of powder to determine whether the sample ignites and the rate of propagation along the length of the sample.
 The test is described in NFPA 484 Standard for Combustible Metals and NFPA 652 Standard on Fundamentals of Combustible Dust.
 Testing can be performed based on criteria in NFPA 484, 652, UN/DOT/GHS 4.1, or EPA 1030 test methods.

 - Explosibility (Go/No-Go) Screening Test: Dust samples of at least two different concentrations are dispersed in a 20-L spherical combustion chamber and exposed to a 5- or 10-kJ ignition source to determine whether the material is explosible (Go) or not explosible (No-Go).
 If a threshold overpressure is exceeded at any single concentration, the dust is considered to be explosible.
 Full explosion severity (Pmax/KSt) testing is often performed on dust samples found to be explosible during the Go/No-Go testing.
 Testing is performed in accordance with ASTM E1226 Standard Test Method for Explosibility of Dust Clouds.